-However, the treaty did not came into force due to the occurrence of World War 1.
+However, the treaty did not come into force due to the occurrence of World War 1.

-Since then, there has been four other SOLAS Conventions:
+Since then, there have been four other SOLAS Conventions:

 - The second, which entered into force in 1933.